Rays vs. Rockies Player Props Betting Odds

-Yandy Diaz and Ryan McMahon are two of the top players with prop bets available when the Tampa Bay Rays and the Colorado Rockies meet at Tropicana Field on Tuesday (at 6:40 PM ET).
+Yandy Diaz and Ryan McMahon are two of the players with prop bets on the table when the Tampa Bay Rays and the Colorado Rockies play at Tropicana Field on Wednesday (first pitch at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!